Jayan2018/React-Native-Code-Puzzle/README.md

-#React Native Code Puzzle
+# React Native Code Puzzle
-##Generate shapes using natural language
+This mobile app willGenerate shapes using your semi-natural language